elephacking/http-tunnel/README.md

 HTTP TUNNEL
 ==========

-A program to tunnel TCP connection through HTTP connection
+A program to tunnel TCP connection through HTTPS connection forked from khuevu/http-tunnel.

+I added the following features,

+Secure connection by replacing HTTP to HTTPS
+Secure connection by adding presharing authorization key Compatible with Python 3.8

 ## Usage: